Qoracoin/Docs/source/index.md

 - [How to make an Atomic Cross-Chain transfer](#atomic-cross-chain-transfers)

-## FAQ

-Here are some frequently asked questions that might help you

 ## Known Issues

 Below are listed the latest know bugs

+## Find help

 ## Report a bug

 Found a bug?
 You can report it to the official Github of Qora!

+# FAQ

+Here are some frequently asked questions that might help you.

 # Developers